margaret-hu/SimpleToDo/README.md

 ## Notes

 I struggled a bit to get the android app to run.
-Ended up researching some of the built in hotkeys and import libraries in Android Studio before I found the solutions in the comments section of video tutorials.
+I ended up researching some of the built-in hotkeys and import libraries in Android Studio before I found the solutions in the comments section of video tutorials.

 ## License